The Legend of Zelda: The Wind Waker: The Wind Waker HD

-Switch 2 release
+Switch 2 re-release

-Coinciding with the launch of the Nintendo Switch 2 on June 5, 2025, Nintendo released the original GameCube version of The Wind Waker on Nintendo Switch Online’s Nintendo Classics library.
-It was one of the first three GameCube titles released for Nintendo Switch Online and is exclusive to the Switch 2 via the premium subscription tier.
+Coinciding with the launch of the Nintendo Switch 2 on June 5, 2025, Nintendo added the original GameCube version of The Wind Waker to Nintendo Switch Online's Nintendo Classics library of emulated games.
+It was one of the first three GameCube titles released for Nintendo Classics, and is exclusive to the Switch 2 via the premium "Nintendo Switch Online + Expansion Pack" subscription tier.

 Reception

 Critical reception

 The Wind Waker received widespread critical acclaim.
 Review aggregator website Metacritic calculated a score of 96/100 based on 80 reviews, indicating "universal acclaim".
 It was the fourth game to receive a perfect score from the Japanese magazine Famitsu, and additionally earned perfect scores from Computer and Video Games, Game Informer, Game Pro, Nintendo Power, and Planet GameCube.
 It received high marks from many other reviewers as well, although it did not reach the levels of critical acclaim that had greeted Ocarina of Time.

 While often noting fans' ambivalence about the cel shading, critics praised the game's visuals.
 Reviewers likened the game to a playable cartoon, with several positively comparing the animation to the films of Disney and Hayao Miyazaki.
 In particular, critics appreciated the characters' unique expressiveness, and found that the fine details and environments added richness to the game world.
 Famitsus reviewers wrote that the rich design brings all the game's elements together into a cohesive whole.
 Electronic Gaming Monthlys reviewers found the animation quality unparalleled in games and wrote that "The Wind Wakers new look is as effective as it is unique".
 Matt Casamassina of IGN said that though some fans hold distaste for the graphics, Nintendo's execution represented the pinnacle of the GameCube's capabilities and of cel shading technology.
 Jeff Gerstmann of GameSpot said that skepticism about the visuals was "unfounded" and wrote that the character design "adds emotional weight" to the storyline.
 Steve Thomason of Nintendo Power wrote that though he was initially skeptical, the visuals worked "brilliantly, framing the most enjoyable game play experience I've had since Ocarina of Time".